These lecture notes accompany my lectures

 A cell losing p53 loses this protective mechanism, too.
 Lacking their molecular replication countdown clock, these cells keep dividing, spending all remaining telomere capital.
 The process ends in chromosomal instability (CIN), with chromatid end-to-end joining and breakage-fusion–bridge cycles.
 Most cells enter a crises, where they lose essential genes and die.
 Over time, a few cells manage to reactivate their hTERT gene.
 Telomerase now stabilizes the present, more or less catastrophic state of these cells' genome by adding telomeres to whatever DNA ends are around, camouflaging them as "legal" ends.
 This stops the vicious breakage-fusion–bridge cycle and leaves a viable cell with a grotesquely mutilated genome that forms the basis of the next phase of tumor expansion.
 In 85 to 90% of human tumors, telomerase is reactivated (the rest have acquired an alternative pathway for telomere maintenance that we will not go into here).
 Reactivated hTERT thus acts as an oncogene, contributing to the unlimited proliferative potential of tumor cells.

-Pharmaceutical industry is working hard to develop telomerase inhibitors.
+Pharmaceutical industry is working hard to develop telomerase inhibitors (although I notice I have been saying this for twenty years now).
 As the vast majority of somatic cells do not express telomerase, there is hope for a novel class of anti-cancer therapeutics with limited toxicity.

 Confusingly, many of the classical proto-oncogenes/oncogenes have two or more names.
 Many of them were first discovered in their oncogenic form in retroviruses causing tumors in animals.
 Only later were they recognized to have physiological counterparts in our body.
 Consider the two oncogenes of avian erythroblastosis virus (AEV), erbA and erbB.
 ErbA later was recognized as an oncogenic form of the thyroid hormone receptor, ErbB as that of the epidermal growth factor (EGF) receptor.